 In addition, biotech companies large and small are entering into technology sharing collaborations to develop coronavirus vaccines and cures as soon as possible.
 Case in point, Sanofi and GlaxoSmithKline recently announced their collaboration and technology sharing efforts to develop a vaccine that, according to the joint press release, is affordable and offers “fair access to people in all countries.”
 See sanofi.com.

 The United States Patent and Trademark Office (“USPTO”) has also pitched in by facilitating access to information about coronavirus-related inventions.
 On May 4, 2020, the USPTO announced its Patents4Partnership initiative, which is a web-based marketplace platform for coronavirus-related inventions.
 According to the USPTO, this platform will “facilitate the voluntary licensing and commercialization of innovations” in coronavirus-related technologies and provide ready access to relevant patent information.
-As of May 6, the platform listed 175 such inventions by reference either to their U.S. patent number or publication number with links to those documents in the USPTO database.
+As of June 4, the platform listed 217 such inventions by reference either to their U.S. patent number or publication number with links to those documents in the USPTO database.
 The availability for licensing was also shown.
-While the USPTO indicates that the platform “provides a link to sources that include the licensing information,” no such links were readily apparent.
+The USPTO indicates that the platform “provides a link to sources that include the licensing information.”
+While previously no such links were readily apparent, they have now been provided.
+Some links are more useful than others.

 - WFH provides extra time to concentrate on IP protection that may have been relegated to the back burner.
 With employees working remotely and regaining time otherwise lost to commuting, in-person meetings and the like, they may be able to give their full attention to preparing that invention disclosure that never seemed to rise to the top of the stack.
 And, with plenty of time to reflect without distraction, they may come up with new inventions.
 See item 1.